I get Anne Frank and Susan B. Anthony confused. Which one fought the Nazis, again?

 It makes me sad.

 I spent some time today piecing together the cinematic history of Godzilla.
-I have about a dozen Godzilla movies on DVD.
+I have about a dozen Godzilla movies on DVD and Blu-Ray.
 Most are available in English.
 A few are not.
 Some were brutally mangled for US release, but I think many of those have since been re-released by distributors that actually care about the film (most notably Gojira and Godzilla Raids Again).

-With that in mind, I have compiled a list of the Godzilla films and what I consider to be the important Godzilla-related films (I included Rodan, for example, but I did not include movies like War of the Gargantuas, which are ostensibly set in the same universe but which never cross over with Godzilla), and linked them to what I consider the best versions of those films on DVD (at the time I made this list, anyway — Classic Media is doing a great job resurrecting these).
-Unfortunately, some are not yet available on DVD in the USA.
+With that in mind, I have compiled a list of the Godzilla films and what I consider to be the important Godzilla-related films (I included Rodan, for example, but I did not include movies like War of the Gargantuas, which are ostensibly set in the same universe but which never cross over with Godzilla), and linked them to what I consider the best versions of those films on DVD or Blu-Ray.
+Unfortunately, some are very difficult to find at a sane price (or unavailable entirely, in the case of Return of Godzilla).

 I hope that other people find this list useful.